snimmagadda1/azure-terraform-generator/README.md

   azure-terraform-generator [command]

 Available Commands:
-  group       Generate terraform resource for an Azure ResourceGroup help        Help about any command publicip    Generate terraform resource for an Azure Public IP Address version     Print the version number of azure-terraform-generator
+  group        Generate terraform resource for an Azure ResourceGroup help         Help about any command loadbalancer Generate a terraform resource for an Azure load balancer publicip     Generate terraform resource for an Azure Public IP Address version      Print the version number of azure-terraform-generator

 Flags:
   -h, --help   help for azure-terraform-generator